AdamClarkStandke/ReinforcementLearning/README.md

 In chapter 8 of [^9], the author details a practical domain problem of reinforcement learning; namely stock trading!
 The first thing that had to be done was create the stock trading environment.
 The type of *actions* the agent could take in this environment were the following: 1) hold-off on trading;  2) buy the given stock; and 3) sell the given stock.
 When the agent bought or sold the given stock, it had to pay a commission of 0.1%.
 The agent's *state-space* consisted of the following items: 1) 5 past trading days of opening price data; 2) 5 past trading days of high, low, and closing prices in relation to the opening price; 3) volume for the current trading day; 4) whether the agent bought stock and 5) the relative close of the stock for the current trading day.
 The *reward* for the agent is a two reward scheme, as detailed in [^9].
 Namely the reward is of "either/or form"; if the variable reward_on_close is True, the agent will receive a reward only on selling its stock position, else the agent will recive a reward only when buying and holding its stock position (i.e. not selling).
 The first form amounts to the trading strategy of [active investing](https://www.investopedia.com/terms/a/activeinvesting.asp#:~:text=Active%20investing%20refers%20to%20an,activity%20to%20exploit%20profitable%20conditions.), while the second form amounts to the trading strategy of [passive investing](https://www.investopedia.com/terms/p/passiveinvesting.asp#:~:text=Passive%20investing's%20goal%20is%20to,price%20fluctuations%20or%20market%20timing.).

 In [^9] the author uses stock data from the Russian stock market from the period ranging from 2015-2016 for the technology company [Yandex](https://en.wikipedia.org/wiki/Yandex).
-While the dataset contained over 130,000  rows of data, in which every row represented a single minute of price data, I decided to take a more longer term approach and chose for the agent to trade using the [SPY ETF](https://www.etf.com/SPY#:~:text=SPY%20is%20the%20best%2Drecognized,US%20index%2C%20the%20S%26P%20500.).
+While the dataset contained over 130,000  rows of data, in which every row represented a single minute of price data, I decided to take a more general approach and chose for the agent to trade using the [SPY ETF](https://www.etf.com/SPY#:~:text=SPY%20is%20the%20best%2Drecognized,US%20index%2C%20the%20S%26P%20500.).
 Each row in the dataset represented one trading day of the etf, and ranged from 2005 to 2022.
 The years 2005-2014 was used for training and the years 2015-2020 was used for validation.The Source Code for the SPY Trading agent can be found here: [SpyTradingAgent](https://github.com/aCStandke/ReinforcementLearning/blob/main/SpyTradingAgent.ipynb)

 ### Passive Investing Results:
 The Y-axis is given in percentages and the X-axis is given by the number of steps executed.